WoTTsecurity/wott-io/_posts/2019-07-15-mosquitto-mqtt.md

 For this example, you will need Docker CE and therefore a distribution of Raspbian or Debian.
 Installation instructions for Docker [here](https://docs.docker.com/install/linux/docker-ce/debian/).
 Installation of Docker CE is a different on Rasbperry Pis.
 More information is in the Docker installation link above.

 We will also be asking you to clone our code snippets repository from Github, so ensure you have `git` on your system.
-Otherwise you can opt to use `curl` to manually clone the required files.
+Otherwise you can opt to use `curl` to manually clone the required files (see previous code snippet examples on how to use `curl` for installation).
 For this tutorial, we will assume you have cloned our repo.

 **Note:** while not required, familiarity with Mosquitto config files may also be helpful.
 If not, don't worry; but we encourage you to play around with our included files.